tammerb/RL_peg_in_hole/README.md

 Running the example:
 - Spin up the docker-compose
-- In the Robot Server terminal, run `roslaunch mir100_robot_server sim_robot_server.launch gui:=true`
+- In the Robot Server terminal, run `start-server-manager`
-- In the Environment Server, run
+- In the Environment Server, navigate to the `environments` directory and run `python3 random_ur5e_agent.py`